Alyssa

 What This Project Demonstrates

 Function Factory demonstrates my ability to incorporate intrinsic motivation and gamification into learning experiences.
-It also shows how I can take challenging or intimidating subjects, like algebra, and make them approachable, interactive, and enjoyable, while still teaching what is needed.
+It also shows how I can make challenging or intimidating subjects, like algebra, approachable, interactive, and enjoyable while still teaching what is needed.
 Finally, it shows my ability to work within budget and time constraints.

 Number City